JosXa/tgintegration/docs/installation.rst

     $ pip install tgintegration

-This is the preferred method to install TGIntegration, as it will always install the most recent stable release.
+This is the preferred method to install tgintegration, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide